cudoventures/cudos-docs/docs/node/run-node/check-sync.md

 ```
 ### Fully synced

 In the above example,`"catching_up": false` and `"latest_block_time"` is a few seconds before current time.
 This indicates that the node is fully up to date.
-We can also compare the `"latest_block_height": "326283"` with the [Cudos explorer](https://explorer.cudos.org/) for confirmation.
+We can also compare the `"latest_block_height": "326283"` with the [CUDOS explorer](https://explorer.cudos.org/) for confirmation.